linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 _M_ 1

-_M_ 2 UK money
+_M_ 2 UK money supply/demand

-supply/demand

 **Figure 1.8** Fixed exchange rate regime: demand shock

 28

-The Foreign Exchange Market

-and raise the UK interest rate from _r_ 2 back to _r_ 1.
-Te reduction in the amount of pounds and the rise in interest

-rates resulting from the sterilization policy would then tend to increase the attractiveness of pounds in the

-foreign exchange market and start shi,ing the demand for sterling ( _D_ 2) to the right such that the pound would

-head back towards \$1.50/£1, as the UK money supply and interest rates return to their levels _M_ 1 and _r_ 1 prior

-to the foreign exchange market intervention.
-As such, it is highly unlikely that a sterilized foreign exchange

-market intervention would be e$ective in achieving the weaker pound desired by the Bank of England.
+The Foreign Exchange Market and raise the UK interest rate from _r_ 2 back to _r_ 1.
+Te reduction in the amount of pounds and the rise in interest rates resulting from the sterilization policy would then tend to increase the attractiveness of pounds in the foreign exchange market and start shi,ing the demand for sterling ( _D_ 2) to the right such that the pound would head back towards \ $ 1.50/£1, as the UK money supply and interest rates return to their levels _M_ 1 and _r_ 1 prior to the foreign exchange market intervention.
+As such, it is highly unlikely that a sterilized foreign exchange market intervention would be e $ ective in achieving the weaker pound desired by the Bank of England.

-Tis begs the question as to why the central bank would wish to sterilize their foreign exchange market

-interventions, as this would undermine its ability to achieve the desired exchange rate.
-Part of the answer is

-that the central bank may hope to have a psychological impact on market participants whilst sticking to its

-monetary and interest rate targets.
-Te fact that the Bank of England has been selling pounds in the foreign

-exchange market, even though sterilized, might reduce the demand for pounds in the market in the very short

-run.
-Having said this, most traders will tend to discount central bank intervention unless they see it is of the

-non-sterilized type leading to changes in money-market interest rates.

-In Figure 1.9(a) the exchange rate is assumed to be !xed by the authorities at the point where the demand

-schedule ( _D_ 1) intersects the supply schedule ( _S_ 1) at \$1.35/£1.
-If there is an increase in the supply of pounds

-in the foreign exchange market the supply schedule shi,s from _S_ 1 to _S_ 2 and there is a resulting pressure

-for the pound to depreciate to \$1.20/£1.
-To avert a depreciation, it is necessary for the Bank of England to

-buy _Q_ 1– _Q_ 2 pounds with dollars from its foreign exchange reserves in the foreign exchange market, these

-purchases shi,ing the demand for pounds from _D_ 1 to _D_ 2.
-Such an intervention, by raising the demand for

-pounds, enables the exchange rate to remain !xed at \$1.35/£1, decreases the Bank of England's reserves of US

-dollars and decreases the amount of pounds in circulation.
+Tis begs the question as to why the central bank would wish to sterilize their foreign exchange market interventions, as this would undermine its ability to achieve the desired exchange rate.
+Part of the answer is that the central bank may hope to have a psychological impact on market participants whilst sticking to its monetary and interest rate targets.
+Te fact that the Bank of England has been selling pounds in the foreign exchange market, even though sterilized, might reduce the demand for pounds in the market in the very short run.
+Having said this, most traders will tend to discount central bank intervention unless they see it is of the non-sterilized type leading to changes in money-market interest rates.

+In Figure 1.9(a) the exchange rate is assumed to be !xed by the authorities at the point where the demand schedule ( _D_ 1) intersects the supply schedule ( _S_ 1) at \ $ 1.35/£1.
+If there is an increase in the supply of pounds in the foreign exchange market the supply schedule shi,s from _S_ 1 to _S_ 2 and there is a resulting pressure for the pound to depreciate to \ $ 1.20/£1.
+To avert a depreciation, it is necessary for the Bank of England to buy _Q_ 1– _Q_ 2 pounds with dollars from its foreign exchange reserves in the foreign exchange market, these purchases shi,ing the demand for pounds from _D_ 1 to _D_ 2.
+Such an intervention, by raising the demand for pounds, enables the exchange rate to remain !xed at \ $ 1.35/£1, decreases the Bank of England's reserves of US dollars and decreases the amount of pounds in circulation.
-Te e$ect on the UK money market of the Bank of England buying pounds in the foreign exchange market

-is to decrease the UK money supply from _M_ 1 to _M_ 2 and consequently raise the UK short-term interest rate

-from _r_ 1 to _r_ 2.
+Te e $ ect on the UK money market of the Bank of England buying pounds in the foreign exchange market is to decrease the UK money supply from _M_ 1 to _M_ 2 and consequently raise the UK short-term interest rate from _r_ 1 to _r_ 2.
 Since buying pounds in the foreign exchange market has reduced the UK money supply from

 _M_ 1 to _M_ 2, the intervention is of the non-sterilized type.
-It is likely to be very e$ective in strengthening the

-pound back to \$1.35/£1 because it decreases the amount of sterling in circulation and raises the UK interest

-rate, both of which reinforce the e$etc of buying pounds in the foreign exchange market to strengthen the

-pound to the desired level.
+It is likely to be very e $ ective in strengthening the pound back to \ $ 1.35/£1 because it decreases the amount of sterling in circulation and raises the UK interest rate, both of which reinforce the e $ etc of buying pounds in the foreign exchange market to strengthen the pound to the desired level.

-Again, the Bank of England could do as above and allow the foreign exchange market intervention to

-decrease the UK money supply and raise the UK interest rate, but this would risk the Bank undershooting
+Again, the Bank of England could do as above and allow the foreign exchange market intervention to decrease the UK money supply and raise the UK interest rate, but this would risk the Bank undershooting

 (a) Forex market

-$/£

-\$1.35

-\$1.20
+$ /£

+\ $ 1.35

+\ $ 1.20

 _S_ 2

 (b) UK money market

-Interest

-rate
+Interest rate

 _r_ 2